ivotron/popper2-paper/paper/paper.md

 Popper aids researchers in writing, testing, and debugging workflows on their local development machines.
 Researchers can iterate quickly by making changes and executing the `popper run` command to see the effect of their changes immediately.
 We used an Apple Macbook Pro Laptop with a 2.4GHz quad-core Intel Core i5 64-bit processor and 8 Gb LPDDR3 RAM for this case study.
 The image classification workflow was built and run on the MNIST dataset using Docker as the container engine.
 On single node machines, Popper leaves the job of scheduling the containerized steps to the host machines OS.
 We ran the workflow 5 times with an overfitting patience of 5 on the laptop's CPU.

-The results obtained over 5 executions have been shown in @Fig:casestudies.
-To achieve lower training durations, the training should ideally be done on GPUs in the cloud which in turn require these workflows to be easily portable to multi-node cloud environments.
+To achieve lower training durations, the training should ideally be done on GPUs on the cloud which in turn require these workflows to be easily portable to multi-node cloud environments.
-In the next section, we will look at how we ran the workflow developed on the local machine efficiently on the Kubernetes using Popper.

 ## Workflow execution in the Cloud using Kubernetes